Three-phase electric power: History

 Polyphase power systems were independently invented by Galileo Ferraris, Mikhail Dolivo-Dobrovolsky, Jonas Wenström, John Hopkinson, William Stanley Jr., and Nikola Tesla in the late 1880s.

 The first AC motor developed by Italian physicist Galileo Ferraris.
 This was a two-phase motor and required four wires.

 Three phase power evolved out of electric motor development.
 In 1885, Galileo Ferraris was doing research on rotating magnetic fields.
 Ferraris experimented with different types of asynchronous electric motors.
 The research and his studies resulted in the development of an alternator, which may be thought of as an alternating-current motor operating in reverse, so as to convert mechanical (rotating) power into electric power (as alternating current).
 On 11 March 1888, Ferraris published his research in a paper to the Royal Academy of Sciences in Turin.

 Two months later Nikola Tesla gained for a three-phase electric motor design, application filed October 12, 1887.
 Figure 13 of this patent shows that Tesla envisaged his three-phase motor being powered from the generator via six wires.

 These alternators operated by creating systems of alternating currents displaced from one another in phase by definite amounts, and depended on rotating magnetic fields for their operation.
 The resulting source of polyphase power soon found widespread acceptance.
 The invention of the polyphase alternator is key in the history of electrification, as is the power transformer.
 These inventions enabled power to be transmitted by wires economically over considerable distances.
 Polyphase power enabled the use of water-power (via hydroelectric generating plants in large dams) in remote places, thereby allowing the mechanical energy of the falling water to be converted to electricity, which then could be fed to an electric motor at any location where mechanical work needed to be done.
 This versatility sparked the growth of power-transmission network grids on continents around the globe.

 Mikhail Dolivo-Dobrovolsky developed a three-phase electrical generator and a three-phase electric motor in 1888 and studied star and delta connections.
 His three-phase three-wire transmission system was displayed in 1891 in Germany at the International Electrotechnical Exhibition, where Dolivo-Dobrovolsky used the system to transmit electric power at the distance of 176 km (110 miles) with 75% efficiency.
 In 1891 he also created a three-phase transformer and short-circuited (squirrel-cage) induction motor.
 He designed the world's first three-phase hydroelectric power plant in 1891.
-Inventor Jonas Wenström received in 1890 a Swedish patent on the same three-phase system.
+Inventor Jonas Wenström received in 1890 a Swedish patent on a similar three-phase system.
 The possibility of transferring electrical power from a waterfall at a distance was explored at the Grängesberg mine.
 A 45 m fall at Hällsjön, Smedjebackens kommun, where a small iron work had been located, was selected.
 In 1893, a three-phase 9.5 Kilovolt|kV system was used to transfer 400 hp a distance of 15 km (10 miles), becoming the first commercial application.